It’s HOT…Don’t Leave Your Kids in the Car!

 While there is no specific Arizona law dealing with children left in hot cars, parents and caregivers can still face felony charges if they are accused of doing so.
 The actual charge may vary from a Class 2 felony to a Class 6, depending on the age of the child and if the heat caused injury or death.
 This can add to a parent or caregiver’s pain if he or she has been the cause of harm, but lawmakers have been forced to press charges as the death toll rises around the country.

 In addition to felony changes, parents who have lost their child or seen their child injured from being left in a hot car while in the care of a babysitter may have a personal injury case.
-If this tragic situation has happened in your family, contact The Husband and Wife Law Team at (602) 267-1280.
+If this tragic situation has happened in your family, contact the child injury lawyers at The Husband and Wife Law Team at (602) 457-6222.
 At our law office, we are family, and we’re ready to fight for yours!